Lake Wörthersee longitudinal crossing

 Winter paddling on a lonely lake

-The small Lake Woerthersee is not only located in the heart of Carinthia, but is also the tourist heart of the federal state - at least in summer.
+Lake Wörthersee is not only located in the heart of Carinthia, but is also the tourist heart of the federal state - at least in summer.
 Things are very different in winter and the lake reveals its deserted expanses to us.
 Those who take advantage of the cold season for paddling will experience Carinthia's largest lake without passenger ships, motor boats, water skiers or fishermen.
 This means that the water is completely calm, apart from occasional light waves blown by the wind.
-You can move forward much faster and safer than in summer, when the boat waves in particular can always offer a challenge.
+You can move forward much faster and safer than in summer, when the boat waves in particular can always pose a challenge.

 Another advantage of winter paddling is already evident in the run-up to the tour, because the otherwise completely overcrowded municipality of Velden offers enough free parking spaces near the shore outside of the bathing season and so you can be on the water in just a few steps.
 The waterfront in the areas of the beach park (Strandpark) and the spa park (Kurpark) is best suited for getting started, since the remaining parts of the shore are mostly built up and privately owned.
-So I choose the empty boat docks in front of the famous and legendary Schlosshotel Velden and pump my board up on the promenade next to the Roy Black memorial.
+So I choose the empty boat docks in front of the famous and legendary Schlosshotel Velden and pump my board up on the promenade next to the Roy Black Memorial.
 Since the weather is spring-like, it is even possible to set sail in shorts and tee-shirt.

 I start off with a light north-east wind of one Beaufort and with motivation I catch the miniature waves below me.
 The wind can't be felt, but the waves slow down my speed a little at first.
 Since I only have a window of about three hours until sunset, any water resistance is crucial.